-- If you don’t create a filter, the rows will show all the objects in Yesplan for the chosen scope, for example all events or all contacts.
+- If you don’t create a filter, the rows will show all the elements in Yesplan for the chosen scope, for example all events or all contacts.

-- If no data satisfies your filters, the table will not have any rows.
+- If no data satisfies your filters, the table won’t have any rows.

-You can adjust the filters by clicking on “Edit Filter” or “Create Filter”.
+You can adjust the filters by clicking “Edit Filter” or “Create Filter”.

 Every filter consists of a field, a comparison and a value:

-- The field determines the property that you want to compare, for example the date of an event, the name of a contact, the resource type, etc. It corresponds with the columns that you chose.
+- The field determines the property that you want to compare, for example the date of an event, the name of a contact, the resource type etc. It corresponds to the columns that you chose.

-- The comparison determines the way that you compare the property and the value, for example ‘is greater than or equal to’, ‘is’, ‘contains’, etc.
+- The comparison determines the way that you compare the property and the value, for example “greater than or equals”, “is”, “contains” etc.

 - The value determines the criterion for comparing the property, for example ‘1 January 2018’, ‘Janssen’, or ‘human’.